kilean20/ML_blog/GP4Optim/GP4Optim.md

 # Exploring Gaussian Process Regression for Bayesian Optimization

-Here we explore possible ways to improve probabilistic regression for surrogate model based optimization of a high dimensional input space problem.
+Here we explore possible ways to improve probabilistic regression for surrogate model based optimization of a problem of high dimensional input space.

----

 ## 1. Gaussian Process (GP) Model VS. Neural Network (NN) Model
 The GP model is de facto standard surrogate model for Bayesian optimization possibly due to followings: